 There are so many factors to consider it can get overwhelming.
-In this blog post, the experienced motorcycle accident personal injury attorneys of The Fran Haasch Law Group answer some common questions about motorcycle insurance and how to choose what’s suitable for your needs.
+In this blog post, the experienced motorcycle accident attorneys of The Fran Haasch Law Group answer some common questions about motorcycle insurance and how to choose what’s suitable for your needs.
 You’ll also get some information on how to get the best deal from an insurance company.

 Do I Need Motorcycle Insurance in Florida?

 The state of Florida doesn’t require riders to carry motorcycle insurance.
 You have to register your bike with the DMV (Department of Motor Vehicles), but that doesn’t involve showing proof of coverage.

 But if you’re involved in an accident, you’ll have to provide proof of financial responsibility.
 There are two ways you can do this.

 One is to get a financial responsibility certificate.
 To get that certificate, you’ll have to provide a securities or cash deposit with the DMV, or you’ll have to post a surety bond with a company licensed by the state of Florida.